nigelbr3/practice-repo/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Intro to date

-- Course 2
+- intro to python

-- Course 3
+- calc 1

-- Course 4
+- intro to cloud

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- My fast car

-- Thing 2
+- my new computer

 - Thing 3 as shown in this website <https://www.floridapoly.edu>